DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-enable-administrator-account-vmware-network-adapter-settings-creating-static-ip-address-deleting-user-accounts-without-server-manager-installing-rsat-tools.md

 <br>
 <br>

-I will be using the user account that I created in Windows 10 as a helpdesk account.
-To do this I will need to functionalities of Server Manager within Windows 10.
-Therefore we will be installing RSAT Tools.
+I will use the user account I created in Windows 10 as a helpdesk account.
+To do this, I will need the functionalities of Server Manager within Windows 10.
+Therefore, we will install the RSAT tools.

 <br>
 <br>

 #### RSAT Tools on Windows 10